 Step 3.
 Installing MariaDB on CentOS 7.

 By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:
+You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:

 To log into MariaDB, use the following command (note that it’s the same command you would use to log into a MySQL database):

 mysql -u root -p